Angry Stroman lasts 9 pitches in Mets-Marlins’ rainout

 MOVING DOWN

-Michael Conforto was dropped from third to sixth in the batting order by manager Luis Rojas.
-Entering his last season before becoming eligible for free agency, Conforto is off to a 3 for 21 (.143) start with no homers and three RBIs.
+Michael Conforto was dropped from third to sixth in the batting order.
+Enterng his last season before becoming eligible for free agency, Conforto is off to a 3 for 21 (.143) start with no homers and three RBIs.

 MARLINS MOVES